optimizely-solutions/recommendations-extension/readme.md

 # Update of the recommendations extension

-Make it work without jquery, and on internet explorer (without polyfill).
+Make the recommendations extension work without jQuery.

-It is also working in the visual editor (showing the exmaple JSON).
+It is also working in the visual editor (showing the example JSON).

-Currently still includes lots of console.logs, that I left in to understand what is happening.
-If you want to use this extension for a customer, then I would recommend to take most of these console.logs out.
+Updated by Cooper: removed console.logs and added it into one log function you can turn on for debugging and turn off for production.

+Updated by Simone: function for fetching and rendering recommendations.